ACCpath/MachineLearning/Retail/README.md

 ### **Model evaluation**

-* In terms of the accuracy of product prediction at the store level, the Mean Absolute Error (MAE) metric was around 8 units.
+* In terms of the accuracy of product projection at the store level, the Mean Absolute Error (MAE) metric was around 8 units.
-* The performance of the models predicts better for products from store 4 with a MAE less than 6 units.
+* The performance of the models better projects for products from store 4 with a MAE less than 6 units.

 ![](./media/forecasting_mae.png)